9 Nursing Home Facilities in Oskaloosa, KS

 Medicaid

-For those who are eligible, Medicaid covers the cost for skilled nursing care when Medicare stops funding after 100 days.
-In addition, it covers the expenses of living in an authorized nursing home.
-However, because Medicaid entitlement requirements are rigorous and complicated, not all elderly individuals are eligible for benefits.
+For those who meet the requirements, Medicaid covers the cost for skilled nursing care when Medicare stops funding after 100 days.
+In addition, it compensates for the bills of living in an validated nursing home.
+However, because Medicaid entitlement requirements are strict and complex, not all senior citizens are qualified for benefits.

 Veterans Benefits

-Veterans receiving a VA pension may be entitled to the VA's Aid and Attendance benefits.
-VA Aid and Attendance is a monthly payment that veterans and their spouses can utilize for paying for long-term care, such as skilled nursing care.
+Veterans receiving a VA pension scheme may be qualified for the VA's Aid and Attendance benefits.
+VA Aid and Attendance is a monthly stipend that veterans and their spouses can use to pay for long-term care, such as skilled nursing care.

 Read more about: A&A Veteran Benefits

-Find out more about additional nursing home monetary alternatives from our Nursing Homes [state] page.
-You can also contact your Area Agency on Aging to inquire about local monetary assistance programs for elderly individuals.
+Explore additional nursing home monetary alternatives from our Nursing Homes Kansas page.
+You can also get in touch with your Area Agency on Aging to seek information on local monetary assistance programs for elderly individuals.

 Would you like to have broader knowledge about nursing home financial assistance?
 Please read this article – How to pay for nursing home?